 In the UK, there are currently no official evidence-based guidelines for GWG during pregnancy, although the RCOG (2018) have acknowledged that there is “a lack of consensus” on optimal GWG, and therefore recommend that pregnant women living with obesity are encouraged to adopt a healthy diet rather than GWG targets, and receive advice from a dietitian [1].
 However, in the absence of such guidance and limited access to dietetic input, Health Care Professionals (Midwifes) often refer to international guidelines to inform their advice and monitoring of pregnancy women [6].
 Specifically, the USA Institute of Medicine guidelines [7] advises women to limit GWG according to pre-pregnancy BMI, as considered to be associated with optimal birth weight [8].
-The IOM recommends that pregnant women living with obesity (BMI ≥30kg/m2) should limit their GWG to 11-20lbs in total, and those classified as overweight (BMI ≥25kg/m2) to 15-25lbs [7].
+The IOM recommends that pregnant women living with obesity (BMI ≥30kg/m2) should limit their GWG to 11-20lbs ( 5- 9kg) in total, and those classified as overweight (BMI ≥25kg/m2) to 15-25lbs (7 – 11.5kg) [7].
 GWG above these guidelines, would be classed as excessive.
 Maternal obesity and excessive GWG are associated with several adverse obstetric outcomes, including pre-eclampsia, Gestational Diabetes Mellitus (GDM), Type 2 Diabetes Mellitus (T2DM), macrosomia and Neural Tube Defects (NTD) [9], [10], [11], [12].
 It has been observed that women living with obesity pre-gravid (BMI≥ 30kg/m2) often gain less weight than normal weight women during pregnancy, likely due to the more stringent parameters, however, they still gain more than IOM recommendations [13], and particularly so when advice regarding the ‘optimal’ amount is not offered [14].

 In the UK, a study nested within routine antenatal care, ‘Fit for Birth’ (FFB), determined that older, primiparous pregnant women living with (class I & II) obesity, registering a BMI between 30-40kg/m2 at booking-in, were more at risk of excessive GWG, compared to women with a higher BMI (≥ 40kg/m2 ,class III+) and was significantly associated with adverse perinatal outcomes [12] .
 Further to this, Cassidy et al (2018) found women living with a healthy or over-weight status (BMI 20 to 29.9kg/m2) were more likely to have GWG in excess of IOM recommendations and women with a BMI 20 to 24.9 kg/m2 (considered healthy weight); who experienced excessive GWG, were more likely to need an assisted delivery, compared to those with lower GWG [15].
-Excessive dietary intake and obesity or excessive GWG can have a significant impact on maternal metabolism; increasing insulin resistance, and thus glycaemic control, lipid oxidation and amino acid synthesis.
+Excessive dietary intake and obesity or excessive GWG can have a significant impact on maternal metabolism, increasing insulin resistance, and thus glycaemic control, lipid oxidation and amino acid synthesis.
 The potential for increasing normal postprandial plasma concentrations of glucose, lipid and amino acids is also a consequence of excessive energy intake [16].
 Furthermore, GWG is associated with increased levels of umbilical leptin, thus elevating the offspring’s risk of developing T2DM in adulthood [17]